DORSA-co/Photo_Viewer/README.md

 qmainwindow_obj.photoviewer_frame.layout().addWidget(qmainwindow_obj.image_viewer)
 ```
 #### Input parameters:
-    - raw_image_path: If any image path is enetered, the image is set to photo-viewer when photo-viewer is empty/reset, defaults to None.
+    - raw_image_path: If any image path is enetered, the image is set to Photo-Viewerr when Photo-Viewer is empty/reset, defaults to None.
     - grid_shape: Tuple containing dims of chess-grid guide lines on image, defaults to (15,24).
     - need_scrollbar: If set as True, scrollbars are shown while zooming on image, defaults to False.